 The beauty of this recipe lies in its simplicity.
 With just a handful of ingredients, you can create a luscious caramel icing that is both creamy and smooth.
 The process of making caramel icing is a delicate balance of heat and timing, where patience is rewarded with a perfect, golden-hued topping.
 Unlike modern frostings that rely heavily on powdered sugar or shortening, this old-fashioned caramel icing has a rich, natural sweetness that comes from caramelized sugar and butter.
 The flavor is deep, with a subtle nuttiness that only true caramel can offer, making it the perfect complement to a variety of baked goods.

-In a heavy-bottomed saucepan, melt the butter over medium heat.
-Add the granulated sugar and stir until the sugar is dissolved and begins to caramelize, turning a light golden brown.
+2. Add granulated sugar and stir until dissolved and light golden brown.

-Remove from heat and stir in the vanilla extract and salt, if using.
+5. Remove from heat and mix in vanilla extract and salt, if desired.

-Allow the icing to cool slightly before pouring over your cake or cupcakes.
-It will thicken as it cools, so work quickly if you want a smooth finish.
+6. Let the icing cool slightly before pouring over cake or cupcakes.

 One of the common challenges when making caramel icing is the sugar crystallizing, which can ruin the smooth texture.
 To prevent this, make sure all your utensils are clean and free from debris, as even the smallest impurity can cause crystallization.
 Another tip is to avoid stirring the sugar too much once it starts to caramelize.
 If you see any crystals forming on the side of the pan, brush them down with a pastry brush dipped in water.
 This will help maintain the smooth texture of your caramel icing, ensuring it spreads beautifully over your cake.